Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Experiments

-For this research, we explored two active learning settings (pool-based and stream-based), using four distinct strategies to label the queried data instances in an active learning setting.
-We used two strategies to select data from the active learning set under the pool-based active learning setting: (a) random sampling and (b) instances for which the classification model was most uncertain.
+For this research, two active learning settings were explored (pool-based and stream-based), using four distinct strategies to label the queried data instances in an active learning setting.
+Two strategies were used to select data from the active learning set under the pool-based active learning setting: (a) random sampling and (b) instances for which the classification model was the most uncertain.
 The model's uncertainty was assessed by considering the highest score for a given class for a given instance and selecting the instance with the lowest score among the scores provided for the data instances in the active learning set.
 In both cases, data were sampled until the set's exhaustion.
 Under the streaming active learning setting, a slightly different policy was used.
 When random sampling was used, a decision was made whether to keep or discard the instance with a probability threshold of 0.5.
-Under the highest uncertainty selection criteria, we analyzed the prediction for each data instance and derived it to the oracles for labeling if it was below a certain confidence threshold (p=0.95 or p=0.99).
+Under the highest uncertainty selection criteria, the prediction for each data instance was analyzed and derived to the oracles for labeling if it was below a certain confidence threshold (p=0.95 or p=0.99).

-We experimented with three oracle settings (see Fig. \ref{F:ORACLES}): (A) human labeler as the only source of truth, (B) machine oracle (classifier model) for data instances where the classifier had a high certainty, and a human labeler otherwise; and (C) machine oracle (classifier model) for data instances where the classifier had a high certainty, and requesting an additional \textit{opinion} to another machine oracle when uncertain about the outcome.
-This second oracle queries the closest labeled image from a set of three randomly picked images (one image per class).
+Three oracle settings were considered (see Fig. \ref{F:ORACLES}): (A) human labeler as the only source of truth, (B) machine oracle (classifier model) for data instances where the classifier had a high certainty, and a human labeler otherwise; and (C) machine oracle (classifier model) for data instances where the classifier had a high certainty, and requesting an additional \textit{opinion} to another machine oracle when uncertain about the outcome.
+This second oracle queries the closest labeled image from three randomly picked images (one per class).
 In (C), the machine oracle issues a label only when both machine oracles are unanimous on the label; otherwise, the instance labeling is delegated to a human labeler.
-The decision regarding which oracle to query was made based on the models' confidence regarding the outcome and a probability threshold set based on manufacturing quality policies.
+The decision regarding which oracle to query was based on the models' confidence regarding the outcome and a probability threshold set based on manufacturing quality policies.
+It was assumed that the second machine oracle in (C) is accessible at a certain cost (e.g., paid external service) and, therefore, cannot be used for every prediction.
+Such a service was simulated by computing the Structural Similarity Index Measure (SSIM) score over the queried image.